 Every household should develop a fire escape plan and practice it several times a year and at different times of the day.
 The plan should include two ways to get out of every room and a place to meet outside.
 Consider escape ladders for sleeping areas or homes with two stories or more.

-People can visit redcross.org to find out more about how to protect themselves and their loved ones from fire or contact their local Red Cross to learn about the location of local smoke alarm installation events.
+People can visit redcross.org to find out more about how to protect themselves and their loved ones from fire or visit http://www.redcross.org/local/ri/schedule-a-visit to schedule a home fire safety visit.
 They can also help by volunteering their time or making a donation today to Red Cross Disaster Relief by visiting redcross.org, calling 1-800-RED CROSS or texting the word REDCROSS to 90999 to make a $10 donation.
 Donations to Disaster Relief will be used to prepare for, respond to and help people recover from disasters big and small.
-We respond to nearly 66,000 other disasters every year, from home fires to hurricanes and more.

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 For more information, please visit redcross.org or cruzrojaamericana.org, or visit us on Twitter at @RedCross.